Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 Live Agent will take into account the number of conversations that each agent is already handling before assigning new conversations to them.
-For example, if Alex is currently handling three conversations, and Sara is handling two conversations, the system will assign new incoming conversations to Sara, as she has a lower workload.
+For example, if Alex is currently handling three conversations, and Sara is handling one conversation, the system will assign new incoming conversations to Sara, as she has a lower workload.

+If all agents have the same number of active conversations, the standard round-robin logic will be applied to assign each agent the next conversation in order.

 To consider conversation count withing your Inbox, follow these steps: